jgujerry/python-virtual-environments/README.md

 For `virtualenvwrapper`:
 * `virtualenvwrapper` automated tests run under these shells on OS X and Linux with bash and zsh.
-* Windows users need to usea separately distributed re-implementation iwth `virtualenvwrapper-win`.
+* Windows users need to usea separately distributed re-implementation with `virtualenvwrapper-win`.
 * `virtualenvwrapper` is a set of shell functions defined in Bourne shell compatible syntax.

 For `pew`: